ligato/docs/docs/user-guide/concepts.md

  52:54:00:53:18:57    1      1      0/0      no      -      -     -               Stale
 ```

-Remove the bridge domain.
+Remove the bridge domain:
 ```bash
 agentctl vpp cli create bridge-domain 1 del
 ```

-The output of the `show l2fib verbose` is unchanged.
-This becomes a problem because attempts to remove the the l2fib dependencies of `bridge domain 1` and interface `loop0` have been performed.
+The output of the `show l2fib verbose` command is unchanged.
+This becomes a problem because attempts to remove the L2FIB dependencies of `bridge domain 1` and interface `loop0` have been performed.
 ```bash
 vpp# sh l2fib verbose
     Mac-Address     BD-Idx If-Idx BSN-ISN Age(min) static filter bvi         Interface-Name
  52:54:00:53:18:57    1      1      0/0      no      *      -     -               Stale
 ```
-An attempt to remove the FIB entry is invalid.
-Note this was performed from the VPP CLI console.
+An attempt to remove the L2FIB entry is invalid.
+Note this command was performed from the VPP CLI console:
 ```bash
 l2fib del 52:54:00:53:18:57 1
 ```